markwcodes/portfolio-app/README.md

 ## Terraform plan, build, and deployment

 Terraform infrastructure changes should always be done from a single location (Github Actions) for safety and consistency of state.
-However if you configure your another environment with the same ENVs it is possible to manage infrastructure changes from your local machine (for emergencies).
+However if you configure your local environment with the same ENVs it is possible to manage infrastructure changes from your local machine (for emergencies).

 WIP - coming soon :)